adamml/complex-processes/README.md

     - [citation](#citation-1) [finalStage](#finalstage) | [matrix](#matrix) | [partialMeasure](#partialmeasure-1) | [size](#size) | [uom](#uom) | [usedInstrument](#usedinstrument)
 - [Namespaces Used](#namespaces-used)

+An overview of the classes which make up the ontology and how they are connected is illustrated below.

 ![Ontology Class Diagram](./img/Complex Processes.png)

 ---